waggle-sensor/edge-scheduler/docs/sesctl/tutorial_createjob.md

-# Tutorial: Create A Job
+# Tutorial: create a job
 In this tutorial, we will create a job with a job description.

 To create a job description,